Hyperbolicity analysis of the linearised 3+1 formulation in the Teleparallel Equivalent of General Relativity: 3+1 formulations of TEGR in Lagrangian and Hamiltonian formalisms

 In this section we present the 3+1 decomposition of the TEGR Lagrangian, and its reformulation within the Hamiltonian framework.
 Our goal is to present the derivation of Hamilton's equations, which correspond to the 3+1 decomposed Lagrangian equations expressed in terms of the canonical variables.

 Following the definitions and geometric constructions introduced in the previous section, we proceed by applying the 3+1 decomposition of the tetrad field to all relevant quantities appearing in the TEGR Lagrangian.
-It is obtained
+We obtained